Single-unit study

 CAB301 Algorithms and Complexity

-This unit teaches you the fundamental principles used to assess the efficiency of software algorithms, allowing you to distinguish solutions that can process large amounts of data or perform complex calculations effectively from those that run unacceptably slowly or not at all.
+This unit teaches you classical data structures and algorithms used in software development and the fundamental principles for analysing the time efficiency of algorithms, allowing you to distinguish software solutions that can process large amounts of data or perform complex calculations effectively from those that run unacceptably slowly or not at all.
 In this unit you will examine a range of different algorithms, review the principles used to predict their efficiency and perform empirical measurements of specific algorithms to confirm the theoretical predictions.

 This unit teaches you how to work effectively in a team to develop large-scale software systems.
-It includes principles of teamwork, modern software development methodologies and tools that are needed when working in a team on a large project.
+It includes principles of teamwork, modern software development methodologies, agile project management, and tools that are needed when working in a team on a large project.
+You will learn how to design and implement an accessible and usable application, testing the code quality through industry-relevant practices and methodologies.
+You will learn how to work and thrive in a diverse and interdisciplinary team, and will work on industry-inspired projects, receiving feedback and support to your learning throughout the project journey.

 CAB310 Interaction and Experience Design

-Data analytics has become a popular way to support decision-making by turning an organization's large collection of data into useful knowledge about their customers and business processes.
-Data analytics has direct applications in several fields such as social networks, business processes, search-engines, e-commerce, digital libraries, bioinformatics and web information systems.
-This unit provide fundamental knowledge and skills of data analytics to help with data-driven decision making.
-You will learn the different types of data mining techniques to apply classification, clustering and association mining.
-You will learn how the processing can be applied to text and web usage data.
-This is an introductory unit and the knowledge and skills developed in this unit are relevant to all IT professionals.
-It builds on CAB220 - Fundamentals of Data Science which introduces the basic concepts of data manipulation.
+Machine Learning has become a popular technology for decision-making, transforming an organisation's large data collection into actionable insights about customers and business processes.
+It has direct applications in several fields, including social networks, business processes, search engines, e-commerce, digital libraries, bioinformatics and web information systems.
+This unit provides fundamental knowledge and skills in data analytics and machine learning to support data-driven decision-making in diverse and interdisciplinary applications.
+You will learn about machine learning and data mining techniques, including classification, clustering and association mining, and explore how these AI methods can be applied to text and web usage data.
+This is an introductory unit, and the knowledge and skills developed here are relevant to all IT professionals.

 CAB340 Cryptography